A Fall Weekend Trip in Upstate New York

 While the leaves still cling to the trees and crisp blue skies promise a relief from the New York City summer, we decided one last camp trip was in order.
 In just over an hour on the way to Upstate New York, the city makes way for open roads, autumnal sunshine and quintessential activities that make the most of the season.

-We picked up our camper named San Fran on a Friday afternoon from New Jersey and drove up through Harriman State Park with a playlist of old favourites and cabin-worthy cozy tracks setting the scene.
-Four friends, two nights of adventures ahead of us… here are some of our highlights.
+We picked up our camper van named San Fran on a Friday afternoon from New Jersey and drove up through Harriman State Park with a playlist of old favorites and cabin-worthy cozy tracks setting the scene.
+Four friends, two nights of adventures ahead of us for our weekend trip in upstate New York… here are some of our highlights.

 Peeping leaves and hiking in the Adirondacks

 The Adirondacks boast a bouquet of awesome fall colors and hiking trails to warm the legs on a chilled day.
 There are dozens of trails with panoramic views and varying levels of difficulty so there’s something for everyone.
 It’s also a great spot to camp out – with a ton of cool campgrounds and secluded places along the river or beside lakes.
 We camped just north of picturesque Lake George in an off-the-grid campsite via Hipcamp, set up after dark and awoke to find ourselves in a den by a river glowing with yellow leaves.

 Visiting an Apple Orchard

 I don’t think there’s anything more classically American than visiting an apple orchard in fall.
 Not only can you wander the rows of trees and pick bushels of apples, but there’s cider tastings and delicious sweet treats to indulge in.
 When we arrived at Hicks Apple Orchard as part of our weekend trip in upstate New York, the red wooden barn was a haze of apple cider donut smells and people sprawled out in the afternoon sun playing corn hole and savouring wood fire pizza.